-As your representative in our city government and as a candidate for Mayor, there are four primary areas that I want to address:
+As your representative in our city government and as Mayor of our great city, there are four primary areas that I am working with many others to address:

 The only way we will stop losing our talented young people to other places is if we can provide them good paying jobs right here in our community.
 This is not an easy task because competition for these new businesses is so aggressive -- but it can be done.